ARE NIGERIAN BANKS FUNDING OR FAILING SMEs

 perculiarity of MSME's business.

-.MSMEs often require access
+.MSMEs often require

 to unsecured credit due to the